craigbuckler/jstacs/README.md

 ## Global values

-Global values can be passed to a template using the `tacs` object.
-This can contain any values or functions.
+Global values and functions can be passed to a template using the `tacs` object.

 ```js
 import { tacs, templateParse } from 'jstacs';